it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/mdm_info.rst

      * A screenshot of the social media post and, if possible, the URL.
      * Your name, role, jurisdiction, and work email address.
      * A description of why this is false -- not just "this is wrong" but information about why think it's wrong.
 This doesn’t have to be more than a couple sentences, but more detail is better.
 Citing a law is even better.
-     * If appropriate, our team will work to have the inaccurate information removed or labeled.
+     * If appropriate, our team will work to have the inaccurate information removed or labeled based if it violates the terms of service of the platform on which it appears.

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&